Arts & Extras: 30 years sharing the present of tune

 He often jokes that transferring over one chair allowed him to percentage a music stand with a far higher companion.
 “I’m very proud of that selection.”

-The Summer Music Institute is hooked up to the Roanoke Youth Symphony Orchestra application.
+The Summer Music Institute is hooked to the Roanoke Youth Symphony Orchestra application.
 Members of RYSO and the adolescents’ string orchestras are predicted to attend.
-The weeklong institute ends with a unfastened public live performance.
+The weeklong institute ends with an unfastened public live performance.
 “All the tune they may perform has been found out in every week at camp, with the assist of our excellent college,” stated RSO Education Director Sarah Wardle Jones.

 The achievements of RYSO college students when they graduate from the program count loads to Glazebrook.